My dad passed away when I was 10 years old and when he was 37 years old. He died of a brain tumour.

 There tends to be a lot of pressure and expectation that comes with grief.
 I’ve noticed that with all the best intentions, people can sometimes feel concerned or even sorry for you when speak about grief that still lingers, especially when my father passed away such a long time ago.
 But I don’t feel concerned or sorry for myself.
 I know that my grief around my dad stems from my love for him and if I create space for it, it’s actually a peaceful and healing way of connecting to how much he mattered to me.

 If you think you could benefit from chatting to someone about your own grief, our wonderful team of psychologists are experienced in helping people to navigate through this process, in a way and at a pace that feels right for you.
-You can also find some additional general information about grief on our information page here.
+You can also explore additional general information about grief.

 Most of the content from this blog post was originally posted here for Hey Sigmund.